The Tides of Life - Autobiography of Dr Frank Dyer (1875 - 1963)

 No sir! no sir!

-None today to pull."
+None today to pull."and

 "Ma said the little lamb